aquariumbio/aquarium/docs/_docs/protocol_developer/protocol_tutorial.md

 The tech would be told to label the first four comp cells from "1-5"; the `aliquotsLabelled` variable would go up by 5, so the next time the loop is run, it would tell the tech to label the next four comp cells "6-9"; once more, `aliquotsLabelled` would go up (this time by four), and, finally, the tech would be told to label the last comp cell as "10."

+Note: If you use this code in the tester interface with randomly generated operations, comp cell inputs will all be generated as part of a single batch, no matter how many operations you have.
+With this in mind, the expected output on the tester will actually be the tech being told to label all 10 comp cells from 1-10 in a single step.

 Now, we need to write the instructions for the actual transformation:

 ```ruby